fias786/Calculator/README.md

 # Calculator
-This is a basic programs to design a calculator
+This is a basic programs to design a calculator using VB.net